-- 1. Press MODE repeatedly to choose the desired audio source. - 2.
+- Press MoDE repeatedly to choose the desired audio source. - 2.
 Use the tune buttons on the left control to tune radio stations.
-Press and release \ll or \gg to locate stations in single-step increments.
+Press and release $\ll$ or $\gg$ to locate stations in single-step increments. - 3.
+Press and hold ≪ or ≫ to seek for radio stations.
+The radio will slew until the tune button is released.
+At that time, the radio will seek to the next strong radio station signal.